 Here are a few of our neighborhood kiddos in costume.

 And Maverick starting the post trick-or-treating candy negotiation with his dad.
 It usually begins something like this, “why can’t I eat it all right now?”
 The white balance in this picture is very warm.
 See the yellow reflecting on their skin?
 It’s coming from the fire pit flames camera left.
 For this shot, the warmth helps set the tone and environment of our Halloween night.
 White balance is just one of the many creative choices photographers make.

-Abbe McCracken is a multiple award-winning photographer serving Charlotte, NC and the surrounding areas of Matthews, Ballantyne, Weddington and beyond.
+Abbe McCracken is an award-winning photographer serving Charlotte, NC and the surrounding areas of Matthews, Ballantyne, Weddington and beyond.
 She specializes in joyful family and children’s photography.
 Abbe is a member of the National Association of Professional Child Photographers and is the two-time winner of Charlotte Smarty Pants’ Best Family Photographer (2016, 2015).
 Other recent local awards include Hulafrog South Charlotte’s Most Loved Family Photographer and Charlotte Parent Readers’ Favorite Family Photographer.